particle-iot/docs/src/content/reference/api.md

 408 Timed Out - The cloud experienced a significant delay when trying to reach the device.

+429 Too Many Requests - You are either making requests too often or too many at the same time.
+Please slow down.

 500 Server errors - Fail whale.
 Something's wrong on our end.
 ```